BunnyEarsLawyer/Self_Actualization/Jumping_into_Cpp/ch13/ch13_readme.txt

 // IMPORTANT: b/c nullptr is always a pointer type.
 0 (aka.
 C's NULL bridged over into C++) could cause ambiguity in overloaded function resolution, among other things.
 // Source: https://stackoverflow.com/questions/20509734/null-vs-nullptr-why-was-it-replaced

+#-------------------------------------------------
+References

+When you need some pointer features but not their full power

+Syntax: Put ampersand symbol in front

+int & ref; // @ non-compliant if it
+           // does not refer to a valid address

+int x = 5;
+int &ref = x; // @ compliant

+Vocab:
+reference = a variable that refers to another variable, shareing the same backing memory.

+- Think of references as stripped down pointers that don't need asterisk and ampersand syntax to use the referred-to value

+- When you use a reference, you get the value of the refrenced memory rather than the address of that memory.

+- The actual memory of ref has a pointer to the memory of the x variable.

+- Refs are useful to pass structures w/out passing the whole structure nor worry about NULL.

+E.g.

+void swap ( int & left, int & right)
+{

+    int temp = right;
+    right = left;
+    left = temp;

+}

+IMPORTANT: Using references is much simpler than the way using pointers.

+// Behind the scenes, the compiler uses pointers to store the references but the dereferencing is done for you.

+#-------------------------------------------------
+References vs. pointers

+  - Use references when you need to refer to a variable by multiple names.

+e.g. passing into a function
+e.g. function modifying input parameters.

+  - References are not as flexible b/c they must always be valid

+  - There is no way to indicate NULL
+  -  You can't build sophisticated data structures using references
+  - Once a reference is initialized, you can't change it.

+The pattern of using a reference in a function almost always looks like this:

+void (myStructureType& arg)